Leah1977/Fit_Time_MS4/README.md

 ### Credit and Acknowledgements

 Code used throughout this project was learned and implemented from the [Code Institute Diploma Programme](https://codeinstitue.net)
-My project was based along the Boutique Ado Project and adapted to suit my project development.
+My project was based along with the Boutique Ado Project and adapted to suit my project development.

 Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my fourth Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.
-Once again, the support from the tutors was always excellent and their patience with me was much appreciated.
+Once again, the support from the tutors was always excellent, and their patience with me was much appreciated.
-Thanks so much Igor, Ed, Jo and all the tutors over the year.
+Thanks so much, Igor, Ed, Jo and all the tutors over the year.

 Thanks also to the support from the Slack Community.
 I only got used to using this resource towards the end, when I realised